sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 ---

 ## Experiment design
 For both writing & reading performance tests, we will be using a collection of measurements per file format.
-This is always good practice in experimental design, and will help us calculate a complete set of descriptive statistics.
+This is always a good practice in experimental design and will help us calculate a complete set of descriptive statistics.

 Our experiment for the **writing process** will consist of the following steps:
 1. Define the variables to measure.